emmaputri/Daegu-Apartement-Price-Predict/README.md

 In this section, you can offer **actionable business recommendations** to address the identified problems.

 ## 6. Contact
-- Name:
+- Name: Rachmawati Hapsari Putri
-- Email:
+- Email: putriemma@gmail.com
-- Linkedin:
+- Linkedin: www.linkedin.com/in/rachmawatihp